SayaliThorat17/Multi-threaded-Mergesort/README.md

 -----------------------------------------------------------------------
 ## Instruction to clean:

+In the folder: "sayali_thorat_assign_4/multiThreadedMS" run the following command:

 ####Command: ant -buildfile src/build.xml clean

 Description: It cleans up all the .class files that were generated when you